mangojuicejs/mangojuice/README.md

 * **Logic** - plain object `const Logic = { ... };` with a set of commands inside.
 * **View** – plain function `const View = ({ model }) => { ... }`, which should display something based on the current state of a model.
 If your favorite View library is React, then View is a plain-function component.

 All these three parts are together called a `Block`.

 For example, let's say you have a page with a very complicated search form and a results list.
 In this case you will probably have three logical blocks: (1) Search form, (2) Results list and (3) Block that manage search form and results (parent for 1 and 2).

-### Search Form example
+### Search Form Block
 ```js
 // SearchForm.js
 import { Cmd } from 'mangojuice-core';